 Apps that free caregivers from their offices or workstations by providing access to health records from anywhere are proving to be highly valuable.
 These apps can also include access to lab results and medical imaging to allow providers to view images and make medical diagnoses.
 Physicians are freed from the need to carry a bulky laptop with saved records or manage access to multiple systems to have their patient information in front of them when they need it – Information such as EHR data, lab and test results, medication lists, clinical notes, OB Wheel, vital signs and I/O, and allergies.

 That wraps it up for this post.
-However, there are a lot of other connected health use cases.
-If you have one and you want to share, please let me know by commenting below.
+However, there are a lot of other connected health use cases on our HIPAA Compliant app cloud providing Backend as a Service for your mobile, web and IoT app needs.
+If you have one and you want to share, please let me know by commenting below and feel free to contact us to learn more.